ShivanshSetia/Demo-Model-Win-Fantasy-Game-/README.md

 * (A)It uses a Dirichlet-multinomial data generating process for selection         vs (B) It uses mean and std deviation of fantasy pts and generates data on that .

-* It uses Binary Quadratic Program Technique to optimize the result           vs (B) It simply choses the max probability from the result and choses as the best
+* (A)It uses Binary Quadratic Program Technique to optimize the result           vs (B) It simply choses the max probability from the result and choses as the best